 Columbia extends its transportation efforts to provide University members with commuter resources and benefits to incentivize a more sustainable commute and also offer an improved quality of life.

 For questions about resources and alternatives toward a more sustainable commute, email [email protected]

-Miguel Pagan is the Executive Director of Administrative Services, charged with the leadership of Columbia Mail, Columbia Print and Columbia Transportation.
+Miguel Pagan is the Assistant Vice President of Administrative Services, charged with the leadership of Columbia Mail, Columbia Print and Columbia Transportation.
 Mike provides strategic and operational oversight to these departments, with a focus on customer service, operational efficiency, and sustainable solutions.